The API Versioning Trap

 If you think the question is a joke, it was actually discussed a number of times within the backend team.
 Up to some point, there was quite certainty that we would have started the implementation of a new V10 API sooner or later.

-In the recent years, the opportunity it was seriously discussed in particular during two circumstances.
+In recent years, the opportunity was seriously discussed in particular during two circumstances.
 The first one was a major refactoring we made of V9 API to standardize the code architecture in all our domain packages.
 We won’t share details about this here, because it would require another blog post that maybe will come at some point, but enough context is to say that we spent almost 2 years refactoring our API code.
 Potentially, just writing a new API version would have been a reasonable approach, but we decided that the effort was as massive and took the safe bet.
-In retrospective, luckily we didn’t pick the new version option just for sake of building a shiny new thing, because we would be potentially still today be struggling deprecating V9, or maybe both V8 and V9 because deprecating two versions would have required even further effort we would have never prioritized.
+In retrospect, luckily, we didn’t pick the new version option just for the sake of building a shiny new thing because we would potentially still today be struggling to deprecate V9, or maybe both V8 and V9 because deprecating two versions would have required even further effort we would have never prioritized.

 The second circumstance was after the refactoring when we actually wondered which was our versioning strategy if we had one at all.
-The conclusion from all these discussions was that as of today we consider our API version-less.
+The conclusion from all these discussions was that, as of today, we consider our API version-less.
 We have the v9 in the path because of backward compatibility, but we don’t plan for a new version any time soon.
-We decided to embrace flexibility and we think a version-less approach is the most efficient one to minimize maintenance and allow us to quickly deliver on user feedback and requirements.
+We decided to embrace flexibility, and we think a version-less approach is the most efficient one to minimize maintenance and allow us to deliver user feedback and requirements quickly.

 We embraced breaking changes as well, although we try to minimize them in every possible way.
-We had a number of projects that required some breaking change to implement new functionalities or systems.
-Branching, keeping the existing backward compatibility running for some time, announcing a deprecation notice proved to be effective.
-For instance, as part of our Shared Auth release we talked about in our previous blog post, we announced the deprecation of a number of endpoints that we kept running for some time offering backward compatibility, and eventually deprecated a few months later.
-In such case, we also clearly communicated brownout periods, to force customers relying on the service to react to interruptions.
+We had a number of projects that required some breaking changes to implement new functionalities or systems.
+Branching, keeping the existing backward compatibility running for some time, and announcing a deprecation notice proved to be effective.
+For instance, as part of our Shared Auth release we talked about in our previous blog post, we announced the deprecation of a number of endpoints that we kept running for some time, offering backward compatibility and eventually deprecated a few months later.
+In such cases, we also clearly communicated brownout periods to force customers relying on the service to react to interruptions.
 Of course communication went beyond a simple post, but we actively monitored usage and informed the organizations affected when the deadlines were approaching.

-Hopefully we learned the lesson, using clear and structured communication strategy while not be blocked releasing new stuff is a balance we think will allow us to keep speed of delivery and innovation going forward.
+Hopefully, we learned the lesson: using a clear and structured communication strategy while not being blocked from releasing new stuff is a balance we think will allow us to keep the speed of delivery and innovation going forward.

 Key Lessons

 We discussed a number of problems and challenges we faced with our API versioning.
-To summarize on the lessons (and rants) here are some quick tips to avoid the pitfalls we encountered:
+To summarize the lessons (and rants), here are some quick tips to avoid the pitfalls we encountered:

-- Understand your business needs: take into account your target customers and invest into your infrastructure accordingly.
-If your main source of revenue are third party integrations, you will have to invest more into your infrastructure compared to how much you read in this post.
+- Understand your business needs: take into account your target customers and invest in your infrastructure accordingly.
+If your main source of revenue is third-party integrations, you will have to invest more into your infrastructure compared to how much you read in this post.
 Otherwise, our experience could save you a lot of time.

 - Plan for deprecation from the start: be aware about the lifetime of your system and build deprecation strategies into your design from day one.
 If you think deprecation is a problem for your older version, you might regret it for longer than your younger self expected.

-- Communicate in advance: schedule a deprecation period, communicate clearly to customers using more than one channel, like a blog post and reaching out via email.
+- Communicate in advance: schedule a deprecation period, communicate clearly to customers using more than one channel, like a blog post, and reach out via email.

 - Define brownout periods: often customers will not answer, but will eventually fire up when the service becomes unstable.
 Make sure the brownout windows are clearly communicated and long enough to give enough time to customers to react.